RedHatOfficial/rhsecapi/README.md

                         option is used but WIDTH is omitted -c, --count           Print a count of the number of entities found -v, --verbose         Print API urls to stderr
-  -t, --threads N       Set number of concurrent CVE queries to make (default
+  -W, --workers N       Set number of concurrent worker processes to allow
-                        on this system: 5)
-  -p, --pastebin        Send output to Fedora Project Pastebin
-                        (paste.fedoraproject.org) and print only URL to stdout -E, --pexpire [DAYS]  Set time in days after which paste will be deleted
+                        when making CVE queries (default on this system: 5) -p, --pastebin        Send output to Fedora Project Pastebin (paste.fedoraproject.org) and print only URL to stdout -E, --pexpire [DAYS]  Set time in days after which paste will be deleted